romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSecurity/README.md

 5. The WITH USER_MODE supports lots of new innovations like restriction rules, scoping rules, and any other security operations for data access and CRUD/FLS that may be added by the platform in the future.

 If any of the fields or objects access is not there for the user, then a query Exception is thrown.
 No data is returned.
-If you want partial data to be returned, then use the following